Introduction > Overview: Supplement > Background

 - problem

-To begin with, there is the problem that many people are reluctant to deal with problems that come with installing an app or to write code in general.
+To begin with, there is the problem that many people are reluctant to deal with the problems that come with installing an app or to write code in general.

 - ◯